 Interest Rate Risk Management.
 Our net income is largely dependent on net interest income.
 Net interest income is susceptible to interest rate risk to the degree that interest-bearing liabilities mature or reprice on a different basis than interest-earning assets.
 When interest-bearing liabilities mature or reprice more quickly than interest-earning assets in a given period, a significant increase in market rates of interest could adversely affect net interest income.
-Similarly, when interest-earning assets mature or reprice more quickly than interest rates could result in a decrease in net interest income.
+Similarly, when interest-earning assets mature or reprice more quickly than interest-earning assets in a dicrease in net interest income.
+Net interest-bearing liabilities, falling market rates could result in a decrease in net interest income.
 Net interest income is also affected by changes in the portion of interest-earning assets that are funded by interest-bearing liabilities rather than by other sources of funds, such as noninterest-bearing deposits and shareowners' equity.